Rod has over 40 years experience

 in 1976, he has particular expertise in construction, engineering and technology.

-A member of the Chartered Institute of Marketing, Rod has worked
+A member of the Chartered Institute of Marketing and Fellow of the Royal Geographic Society, Rod has worked

 on many projects in the UK and overseas, particularly in market